DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/coloring/coloring-concepts.md

 You can disable default color variation for dashboard item elements.

-If you add a [TreeMap](../../designing-dashboard-items/treemap.md) to a dashboard, individual elements (titles) use different colors:
+For example, if you add a [TreeMap](../../designing-dashboard-items/treemap.md) to a dashboard, individual elements (titles) use different colors:

 ![win-coloring-treemap-default](../../../../images/win-coloring-treemap-default.png)